University Administrative Policies

 2.1.
 Sub-Recipient and Vendor Determinations

 The University is required to distinguish between a sub-recipient and a vendor.
 Payments received for goods or services provided as a vendor are not considered sub-awards to sub-recipients.
-Main and/or HSC Pre-Award Services are responsible for making the initial determination concerning sub-recipient versus vendor classification.
+The Main or HSC Office of Sponsored Projects is responsible for making the initial determination concerning sub-recipient versus vendor classification.
 The guidelines provided in the table below are taken into consideration when determining whether payments constitute a federal award or payment for goods and services.

 Sub-Recipient Factors Vendor Factors